Davoleo/Metallurgy-4-Reforged/CONTRIBUTING.md

 ---
 ###### Creating the Pull request
 Things TO DO!<br>
+**BEFORE creating the pull request check if your changes break anything and if your PR has any bugs**<br>
+Tell us about the changes and how they are implemented in the pull request description<br>
 If you pushed commit to one branch you need to pull request to that same branch!<br>
 Compare across forks!<br>
 Check in the commit section below if the commits you are proposing are yours